roidrage/paperplanes/_posts/2019-06-17-why-is-my-team-not-doing-what-i-expect-from-them.md

 By setting expectations you’re not a part of this loop anymore.
 You find yourself with more free time and less on your plate.

 Filling this gap can be a challenge.
 For a starting point, you could pick one of the topics from the top to get into a more strategic work mode.
-Or you could work with your manager to find specific areas where you could contribute more to higher level work.
+Or you could work with your manager to find specific areas where you could contribute and grow.

 It takes guts and practice to say “Y’all can do this without me.
 I trust you with this.”
 But there’s something incredibly freeing about it too.